Sunday, January 12, 2014

 In those waters, we were all made equal.
 In those waters, the same water washed all of us—no matter who are.
 In those waters, there are no class distinction, no hatred, or discrimination or homophobia or sexism or war or violence.
 In those waters, we are all equal to one another and we are all equally loved.

 In a few moments, we will stand and process to the font and renew the vows we made at baptism.
 When we are done, I will sprinkle you with water.
-The sprinkling of water, like all our signs and actions that we do in this church, is not some strange practice a few of us High Church-minded people do.
+The sprinkling of water, like all our signs and actions that we do in this church, is not some strange practice a few of us Anglo-Catholic-minded people do.
 That water that comes to us this morning is a stark reminder of those waters we were washed in at Baptism—those waters that made us who we are Christians, those waters in which we all stand on equal ground, with no distinctions between us.

 Here at St. Stephen’s, all of our ministry—every time we seek to serve Christ and further the Kingdom of God in our midst—is a continuing of the celebration of baptism.
 Sometimes we lose sight of that.
 Sometimes we forget what it is that motivates us and charges us to do that wonderful work.
 Here at St. Stephen’s, we have wonderful reminders to us of how important and life-changing this baptismal event was and continues to be in our Christian lives.

 For example, the baptismal font in the narthex—the place we actually baptize—is always uncovered and always filled with fresh, blessed water.
-This is not some quaint, High Church tradition that spiky Fr.
+This is not some quaint, Anglo-Catholic tradition that spiky Fr.
 Jamie introduced here.
 This is a very valid and real practice, and a vital reminder to all of us how that event of our baptism changed and transformed us.

 It is good for us to take that water and bless ourselves.
 It is good for us to be occasionally sprinkled with water as a reminder of that event in our lives.
 It is good to feel that cold water on our fingers and on our foreheads and on our faces as a reminder of the waters that washed us initially.
 And, as you have heard me say many, many times, it is good to remember the date of our baptism and to celebrate that day, just as we would a birthday or a wedding anniversary.